tillg/summa_site/content/index.md

 ---
 title: Welcome to Summarum
 template: landing
-description: Keep track of your wealth across multiple bank accounts, stock accounts and other value stores.
+description: Keep track of your Wealth across multiple bank accounts, stock accounts and other value stores.
 Dead simple, no API integration, simple, manual updates.
 ---